Health Benefits Of Mandarin Oranges: Recipes And Storage

 4. If not consumed within a week, you can refrigerate it for some more days.
 Refrigeration can extend its life to up to 2 weeks.

-Mandarins are famous because of their low calorie count and high content of essential nutrients, minerals and vitamins.
-It is best advised to eat at least 1-2 mandarins every day.
-Add it to your fruit salad to get maximum nutrition from mandarin oranges.
-This will give your salad a much needed protein boost.
-It can also add a refreshing fragrance and taste to your sweet baked dishes.
+Mandarins are famous because of their low-calorie count and high content of essential nutrients, minerals, and vitamins.
+It is best to eat at least 1-2 mandarins every day.
+Add it to your fruit salad for maximum nutrition from mandarin oranges and to give your salad a much-needed protein boost.
+You can also add mandarin slices to salads for a sweet, tangy twist or blend them into smoothies for a citrusy flavor boost.
+They can be used as a topping for yogurt or oatmeal, or as a quick, healthy snack.
+Mandarin segments can add a refreshing fragrance and taste to your sweet baked dishes like fruit tarts or cakes.
+Also, you can use mandarin juice in marinades or dressings for a zesty flavor.

 Mandarin Orange Healthy Dessert: